Frequently Asked Questions

-The Statewide Math Placement Test offered in May and June is a one-hour and fifteen-minute test.
-The On-Campus Math Placement Test offered throughout the year is a one-hour test.
-For both test session types, allow approximately two hours for your testing session, for registration, and instructions prior to the test.
+On-Campus Math Placement Testing is offered throughout the year, and is a one-hour test.
+You should allow approximately 90 minutes for your testing session, for registration and instructions prior to the test.

 How do I register and pay to take the math placement test?

 To find out about On-Campus testing schedules and fees, please visit the website of a participating Testing Center.
 Some Testing Centers do not accept credit cards.

 What do I need to bring to the test?